horprogs/Just-validate/README.md

 - `maxFilesCount` - Uploaded files count should be less than defined value
 - `files` - Uploaded files attributes should be valid, based on `value` config (check details below in Files validation section)

 Field `errorMessage` used for customizing the error message for this rule.
+It could be a string, or a function which returns a string
+(it helps to create conditional messages, based on the field value).

 Field `value` used only with `minLength`, `maxLength`, `minNumber`, `maxNumber`, `customRegexp` rules to define the rule value, for example: